-Shrimps thrive in planted tanks.
+Proper red cherry shrimp care requires aquatic plants.
 Their reds are also the perfect color among green plants.
 Red cherry shrimps are undemanding when it comes to decoration.
 They have no soft spot for caves or the likes.

 However, keep in mind that your cherry shrimps are happier in habitats with live plants because they serve as protection for them.
 Also, shrimps love to graze on biofilm, which can grow on plants.
 So basically, plants are reliable for protection and as a food source for shrimps.

 Plants also absorb excess nitrates in the water to maintain a cleaner and healthier water condition.
 For Cherry Shrimp, low light aquarium plants are the best plants to buy to make your setup easy to care for!

 When it comes to adding substrates to the tank, small pebbles can be a perfect replacement for the natural rocky substrates in the wild.
 If you have other inhabitants in the aquarium, cater to their needs first because cherry shrimps are less demanding to manage.
 They area quick to adapt to change regardless of how harsh it can be.

 Firstly, pre-rinse the substrate and wash the pebble/gravel before placing them on an aquarium.
 There are substrates like Fluval Stratum that are designed for Shrimp tanks and work well for planted tanks.
 Definitely look into it you are looking to start up.

 Not trying to discriminate, however, lower grade shrimp like the sakura shrimp tend to adapt more to intolerable water conditions than their higher-grade counterparts like the fire fed shrimp.